InamataIO/Flasher/doc/development.md

 ./build.sh -P bump=minor
 ```

+Alternatively, to build the current tag, pass `-P bump=stay`.
 If bump is not passed, a development release is generated.
 The `version.h` and `version.rc` files are currently not used.
 They were used to sign binaries but now `file_version_info.txt` is used.

 ### Release Text